thien/slowpoke.txt/Literature Highlights.md

 - Its weights for the king pieces were generated (and not assigned)

+The games are played using a fail-soft alpha-beta search of the game tree.
+Moves are chosen where the evaluated boards show to afford the oppoment to do the least damage.
+In the event that forced moves occured, the search depth of the tree was extended as the player doesn't really have a real position to make.

+The evolutionary process, from a population of randomly weighted neural networks, was iterated 250 times.
+From there, the best neural network was chosen to play against human oppoments.

-**Machine Learning Using a Genetic Algorithm to Optimise a Draughts Program Board Evaluation Function** Kenneth J. Chisholm and Peter V.G Bradbeer,
+### Machine Learning Using a Genetic Algorithm to Optimise a Draughts Program Board Evaluation Function
+Kenneth J. Chisholm and Peter V.G Bradbeer,
 Napier University, 1997